vinibailo/TT-Game-Liste-2/README.md

 - **1080×1080 cover builder:** Lets the user upload an image, crop it with Cropper.js, and automatically resizes anything smaller than 1080 pixels so the saved JPEG meets platform requirements.
 A preview updates live while the editor adjusts the crop.【F:templates/index.html†L109-L147】【F:static/main.js†L149-L231】
 - **Portuguese summary generation (optional):** When an `OPENAI_API_KEY` is present, the “Gerar Resumo” button asks OpenAI’s Chat Completions API to draft a spoiler-free Brazilian Portuguese synopsis for the current game.【F:app.py†L212-L247】【F:static/main.js†L119-L148】
 - **Session resilience:** Draft metadata and image selections are cached in the browser’s `localStorage`, allowing a user to recover unsaved work if they accidentally reload the page.【F:static/main.js†L60-L113】
-- **Persistent outputs:** Approved entries land in `processed_games.db`, generated covers are stored as numbered JPEGs inside `processed_covers/`, and source uploads are archived in `uploaded_sources/` until a record is saved or skipped.【F:app.py†L74-L197】【F:app.py†L257-L338】
+- **Persistent outputs:** Approved entries land in the `processed_games` table inside your MariaDB schema, generated covers are stored as numbered JPEGs inside `processed_covers/`, and source uploads are archived in `uploaded_sources/` until a record is saved or skipped.
+When `DB_LEGACY_SQLITE=1` is set the server reverts to the historical `processed_games.db` file instead.【F:app.py†L74-L197】【F:app.py†L257-L338】【F:config.py†L126-L133】
 - **Maintenance tooling:** The `scripts/resync_db.py` helper replays the IGDB fetch to realign the processed database with the source order if files fall out of sync, and `migrate_cover_paths.py` renames exported covers that still use zero-padded filenames.【F:scripts/resync_db.py†L1-L75】【F:migrate_cover_paths.py†L1-L10】

 ## How the workflow operates